JustinToribio/ml-pipeline/README.md

 # Executing a complete machine learning pipeline

 This project will execute a complete machine learning pipeline with Docker Compose and Luigi.
-With just 2 commands, the full pipeline will download the data, process it, train a gradient boosting machine with XGBoost and generate a dynamic evaluation report that communicates the model’s effectiveness and suitability for a non-technical audience.
+With just 2 commands that will work on any system that can run Docker, the full pipeline will download the data, process it, train a gradient boosting machine with XGBoost and generate a dynamic evaluation report that communicates the model’s effectiveness and suitability for a non-technical audience.

 # Requirements